andre-abadi/oal/README.md

 [SMLTAR 7.3](https://smltar.com/mlclassification#comparetolasso)

+For this model we re-use the same recipe as we used for Model 01 - Naive Bayes.
+This recipe had a tune-able token count and we use it for this model also.

 > “Regularized linear models are a class of statistical model that can
 > be used in regression and classification tasks.
 Linear models are not
 > considered cutting edge in NLP research, but are a workhorse in